Country Lake Estates, New Jersey

-Country Lake Estates is an unincorporated community and census-designated place (CDP) located within Pemberton Township, in Burlington County, in the U.S. state of New Jersey.
-As of the 2010 United States census, the CDP's population was 3,943.
+Country Lake Estates is an unincorporated community and census-designated place (CDP) located within Pemberton Township, in Burlington, in the U.S. state of New Jersey.
+As of the 2020 census, Country Lake Estates had a population of 4,054.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 1.360 mi2, including 1.096 mi2 of land and 0.264 mi2 of water (19.43%).

 Demographics

+Country Lake Estates first appeared as a census designated place in the 1980 U.S. census.